MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/dom-leaks.md

 <!-- copied paragraph to article "Debug DOM memory leaks ("Detached elements" profiling type)" -->
-To increase the performance of your webpage, find detached elements that the browser can't garbage-collect, and then locate the JavaScript object that's still referencing the detached element.
-Then change your JavaScript to release the element, to reduce the number of detached elements on your webpage, increasing webpage performance and responsiveness.
+To increase the performance of your webpage, find the elements that are detached from the DOM tree and which you didn't expect to still be referenced by JavaScript code.
+Find the detached elements that the browser can't garbage-collect because your code still references them, and then release the JavaScript code references to the detached elements.

 ![The Detached Elements tool, showing list of detached elements](./dom-leaks-images/detached-elements-tool.png)